CYCBrian/Prework-Study-Guide/README.md

 It contains all the notes I've made while going through the modules and creating this website.
 Becasue I have a particularly smooth brain, I know I'm going to forgot a lot of the information.
 This will serve as a reference guide of sorts while I continue with the bootcamp.

-The sections include: HTML, CSS, JavaScript, Bash Commands, Git, and Other Termanologies.
+The sections include: HTML, CSS, JavaScript, Bash Commands, Git, Deployment, and Other Termanologies.

 ## Installation